March 3, 2026·Tutorial·2 min read

 Use the Fragments MCP tools to build a settings form.

-First discover candidate components, then inspect the chosen components for props/examples,
+First query catalog/list_components, then inspect the chosen components with catalog/get_component,

-and finally implement the form using our design system components only.
+and finally implement the form using our design system components and token suggestions only.

 FAQ